xzel23/utility/README.md

 ### 24.4.0

+- feature: add indentation support to TextPane/TextEditorPane classes
 - fix column resizing feedback loop in JavaFX when TableViews is used with flexible column constraints
+- fix resource leaks in Windows-only code
 - update plugins and dependencies
 - pin GitHub Actions dependencies by SHA hash
-- add indentation support to TextPane/TextEditorPane classes
 - code cleanup; minor fixes

 ### 24.3.2